The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Understanding the Challenge** -

 -   The AWS code written in Terraform is working perfectly well with AWS Plugin V1.
--   It can happen that same code might have some issues with newer AWS plugins.
+-   The same code might have some issues with newer AWS plugins.

 **Version Dependencies** -

--   Version constraints within the configurations itself determine the versions of dependencies are potentially compatible.
+-   Version constraints within the configurations themselves determine the versions of dependencies that are potentially compatible.
 -   After selecting a specific version of each dependency Terraform remembers the decisions it made in a dependency lock file so that it can (by default) make the same decisions again in the future.

 **Upgrading Option** -

--   If there is a requirement to use newer or downgrade a provider, can override that behavior by adding `-upgrade` option when you run `terraform init`, in which case Terraform will disregard the existing selections.
+-   If there is a requirement to use a newer or downgrade provider, can override that behaviour by adding the `-upgrade` option when you run `terraform init`, in which case Terraform will disregard the existing selections.

 **Points to Note** -

 -   When installing a particular provider for the first time, Terraform will pre-populate hashes value with any checksums that are covered by the provider developer's cryptographic signatures, which usually covers all of the available packages for the provider version across all supported platforms.
--   At present the dependency lock file, tracks only the provider dependencies.
+-   At present, the dependency lock file, tracks only the provider dependencies.
--   Terraform does not remember the version selection for remote modules, and so Terraform will always select the newest available module version that meets the specified version constraints.
+-   Terraform does not remember the version selection for remote modules, so Terraform will always select the newest available module version that meets the specified version constraints.

 ## Terraform Cloud & Enterprise Capabilities